mooniak/WeliPilla/README.md

 # WeliPilla
 Welipilla is a [hindkit](https://github.com/itfoundry/hindkit) based build system for font compiling and interpolation.
 [Vagrant](https://www.vagrantup.com/) is used to remove platform dependancies and WeliPilla can be used on any major Operating system.
+**This repository is just a boilerplate to show where things go.
+To get a clear idea of this build system please refer our working font projects such as [this](https://github.com/mooniak/stick-no-bills-font).**
 ##Dependancies
 * [Vagrant](https://www.vagrantup.com/)
 * [Virtual Box](https://www.virtualbox.org/)